rickardlindberg/rlci/README.md

 **VIDEO:** [I did the simplest thing that could possibly work.
 Here's what happened.](https://youtu.be/BXyiqhqXT0U)

+I did the absolute minimal and simple thing that could possible work.
+Many more improvements can be made to the HTML report, but this is a first version.

 Browse the
 [code](https://github.com/rickardlindberg/rlci/tree/story-7-end)
 as it looked like at the end of the story and look at the complete